 The dish is made using macaroni noodles (a type of pasta) and cheddar cheese sauce, mixed with some other ingredients.
 It’s also possible to buy packaged mac & cheese, which is faster to cook up.
 The packages contain the noodles and a packet of dried cheese sauce powder.

 Whether you choose the packaged mac & cheese or make it from scratch, this yummy dinner includes a lot of dairy.
-Macaroni & cheese usually include butter, milk, cheddar cheese.
+Macaroni & cheese usually includes butter, milk, and cheddar cheese.
 It also includes salt.
 Some people may also add garlic or onion seasoning, along with some black pepper too.

 So, can mac & cheese make your cat sick?
 Is it OK for cats to eat mac & cheese?